AWS API Gateway - Usage plans and API keys

 API keys are alphanumeric string values that you distribute to application developer customers to grant access to your API.

-You can use API keys together with or to control access to your APIs.
+You can use API keys together with usage plans or Lambda authorizers to control access to your APIs.

-API Gateway can generate API keys on your behalf, or you can import them from a .
+API Gateway can generate API keys on your behalf, or you can import them from a CSV file.
 You can generate an API key in API Gateway, or import it into API Gateway from an external source.

 What are throttling limit and quota limit?